Rebekah

-Rebekah Drumsta is dedicated to supporting survivors of spiritual abuse and religious trauma.
-With over two decades of experience in various nonprofit organizations, she has been fortunate to contribute to meaningful work on a global scale.
+Rebekah Drumsta is committed to supporting survivors of spiritual abuse and religious trauma.
+With more than twenty years of experience in nonprofit leadership, she has made meaningful contributions to organizations around the world.

-Growing up in the 1980s Christian homeschool movement, Rebekah found herself deeply immersed in church life, serving in various ministry leadership roles and participating in overseas mission work.
-Her journey through four religious cults has profoundly shaped her understanding of faith, trauma and healing.
+Raised in the 1980s Christian homeschool movement, Rebekah was deeply involved in church life, serving in multiple ministry leadership roles and participating in overseas mission work.
+Her journey through four religious cults has given her a profound understanding of faith, trauma, and the healing process.

-Rebekah also had the privilege of leading NPE Network as CEO, where she worked to assist individuals and families navigating unexpected results from at-home DNA tests.
+Rebekah also led the NPE Network as CEO, supporting individuals and families navigating the unexpected and often traumatic outcomes of at-home DNA testing.

-She holds undergraduate and advanced degrees in Urban Ministry, Family Crisis, Counseling, and Religious Education, along with certification as a Professional Life Coach.
-Her insights have been shared on platforms such as BBC, NBC, and ABC along with significant film, podcast and media projects.
+She holds undergraduate and advanced degrees in Urban Ministry, Family Crisis, Counseling, and Religious Education, and is a certified Professional Life Coach.
+Her expertise has been featured on major platforms including BBC, NBC, and ABC, as well as in film, podcast, and media projects.

-Outside of her advocacy work, Rebekah enjoys spending time with her family—binge-watching shows, thrifting, traveling, and exploring creative pursuits.
-A native Texan, she shares her life in Wyoming with her husband, daughter, and their beloved Cavapom companion.
+Outside her advocacy work, Rebekah enjoys spending time with her family—binge-watching shows, thrifting, traveling, and exploring creative pursuits.
+A native Texan, she now lives in Wyoming with her husband, daughter, and their beloved Cavapom companion.

-Through her experiences and ongoing efforts, Rebekah hopes to foster understanding and healing for those affected by religious trauma.
+Through her lived experience and professional dedication, Rebekah strives to foster understanding, healing, and hope for those affected by religious trauma.

 Rebekah’s Favorite Resources